-A. Application of code.
-Anyone, whether or not a lawyer, who is an officer of a judicial system magistrate, special master or referee, is a judge within the meaning of this Code.
+A. Anyone, whether or not a lawyer, who is an officer of a judicial system magistrate, special master or referee, is a judge within the meaning of this Code.
 All judges shall comply with this Code except as provided below.